 There will be a dedicated Black Friday deals page on Amazon Australia (opens in new tab) where all the offers will be collated as the sale progresses.
 If you think you're going to be shopping quite a lot on Amazon during the big November sale, it would help to be a Prime member.
 This will save you plenty of dosh on shipping, plus some members in Sydney and Melbourne will also be eligible for one-day free shipping.
 Prime members also get to shop discounts about 30 minutes ahead of everyone else, and there are plenty of offers that are exclusive to subscribers.

-You can sign up for a Prime membership (opens in new tab) closer to the date as Amazon sweetens the deal by offering a 30-day free trial and cancel any time.
+You can sign up for a Prime membership (opens in new tab) now as Amazon sweetens the deal by offering a 30-day free trial – which will cover the sale period – and you can cancel any time.
 This will let you take advantage of Amazon's Black Friday sale and save you money on the Prime subscription.

 This year’s Prime Day from July 12-13 was Amazon’s biggest ever event so far, in terms of deals and engagement.
 Black Friday is shaping up to be just as big.